 Is there any fieldwork involved in the course or is it completely theoretical?

-Most of the best universities offering BA Criminology have field visits, internships, and project work in the program.
+Most of the best universities offering Criminology BA have field visits, internships, and project work in the program.
 Students are normally offered internships in police stations, prisons, NGOs, forensic science laboratories, or legal aid offices.
 Such exposure is needed to connect theoretical learning with real-world applications and acquire practical skills of observation, interviewing, and legal reporting.

 Can BA Criminology give access to a career in intelligence or national security organizations?